 Curse.
 If you use either of this ring’s features the first attack roll against you within the next minute has advantage.
 If this attack hits you you take an additional 2d8 Necrotic damage.

 While attuned to this shield you have proficiency with Intelligence saving throws if you did not before.
 This shield has 3 charges that recharge on a long or short rest.
-While you are wielding this shield at the end of another creature’s turn you can choose to expend a number of charges to activate it.
+While you are wielding this shield as a reaction you can choose to expend a number of charges to activate it at the end of another creature’s turn.

 Force of Mind

 You expend 1 charge to target a creature within 30 feet and make an Intelligence check contested by the target’s Wisdom or Intelligence check (the target chooses the ability to use).
-If you win the contest, you knock the target prone and push it 10 feet away from you.
+If you succeed, you knock the target prone and push it 10 feet away from you.

 You expend 2 charges to instantly cast